axarlotwala/twitterPush/README.md

 # twitterPush
-Login Twitter integration and also push notification
+Login  using firebase Twitter auth also integration push notification using php mysql server side